Skip to Content

 • Establishment and functioning of livestock improvement schemes, like the central performance testing stations for beef cattle and pigs;

-• Improving research facilities at universities and the Meat Industry centre at Irene;
+• Improving research facilities at universities and the Meat Industry Centre at Irene;

 • Execute numerous research projects, many leading to postgraduate qualifications of research personnel.